Cg (programming language): Compilers and dialects

 The Cg dialect has only ever had one compiler, in the form of Nvidia's Cg toolkit.

 Microsoft has released two compilers for HLSL.
 The original compiler was the closed-source FXC (Effect Compiler), supported until 2015.
 It was deprecated in favor of the open-source LLVM-based DXC (DirectXShaderCompiler) with support for newer HLSL features.
 Both compilers generate bytecode: while the older FXC used DXBC, DXC now uses DXIL.
 DXC can also emit SPIR-V bytecode.

 The Khronos Group has also written a LLVM-based HLSL compiler, in the form of a frontend for glslang, their GLSL-to-SPIR_V compiler.
 Support for SPIR-V means that the shaders can be cross-platform, no longer limiting them to a DirectX stack.
 This task was previously performed by source-level converters like HLSL2GLSL, but the resulting code is often bloated.

 Derived languages

-The PlayStation Shading Language is based on Cg/HLSL.
+The PlayStation Shader Language (PSSL) is based on Cg/HLSL.

 The ReshadeFX shading language is also based on Cg/HLSL.
 Shaders written in ReshadeFX are compiled to OpenGL, DX, or Vulkan and injected into games to act as post-processing filters.